nambrot/blockchain-in-js/README.md

 }
 ```

-You should know enough of about blockchains and the way they enable to us record data as a ledger in order to understand how this can allows us to keep track of ownership of "coins".
-The next few steps will be about actually using the coins and making them useful in transactions.

-### Step 5: What really is a coin?

-As described in Step 4, a coin is just ownership over a public key with a private key.
+Thus, a coin is just ownership over a public key with a private key.
 By walking down a chain of blocks, you can add up which public keys own how many coins.
 In reality, these are called Unspent Transaction Outputs (UTXOs), the transaction part will come shortly).
 To avoid having to traverse chains of blocks everytime we want to find out how many coins an address controls, we "cache" that knowledge with each block into a UTXO pool.
 Whenever we add a block to a parent, we just take the parents UTXO pool and add the coins of the coinbase beneficiary.

 ```javascript
 class UTXOPool {